fyellin/PuzzleSolver/README.md

 This program can only handle rectangular grids.
-However, since there is no requirement that a clue occupy consecutive location, this can usually be kludged around.
+However, since there is no requirement that a clue occupy consecutive location, this can be kludged around.
-For example, this program has been used to solve a 4x4x4 grid by pretending the layers are vertically stacked on each othe as a 16x4 grid.
+For example, we have used this program to solve a 4x4x4 grid by pretending the layers are vertically stacked on each other as a 16x4 grid.

 ### Clue